headforwards-spd/headforwards-website/src/pages/info-pages/who-we-work-with.md

 parent: who-we-are
 type: info-page
 title: Who we work with
+introduction:
   text: >-
     Whatever the size of your business, Headforwards focuses on building long-term partnerships with clients willing to take an Agile approach to development.

+    With dedicated teams created for each client, Headforwards looks to develop long-term client partnerships that continuously deliver business value.

+    Relationships between the client and the team are given time to grow, teams get to know the client’s goals and requirements in greater detail, and the software produced is closely aligned with the client’s needs.
 image: /uploads/delete 9.jpg
 components:
-  - isPostit: false
-    isRightImage: false
-    isTwoColumns: false
-    type: image-copy-component
-    title: blah
-    text: >-
-      Whatever the size of your business, Headforwards focuses on building long-term partnerships with clients willing to take an Agile approach to development.
-  - isPostit: false
-    isRightImage: false
-    isTwoColumns: false
-    type: image-copy-component
-    title: blah
-    text: >-
-      With dedicated teams created for each client, Headforwards looks to develop long-term client partnerships that continuously deliver business value.

-      Relationships between the client and the team are given time to grow, teams get to know the client’s goals and requirements in greater detail, and the software produced is closely aligned with the client’s needs.
   - jobTitle: 'John Howell, Travel Solutions Director'
     name: John Howell
     quote: >-